-Audix i5 Cardioid Instrument Microphone - designed by the true microphone experts at Audix to handle a wide variety of applications and survive the absolute torture of live sound gigs.
+The Audix i5 Dynamic Microphone is an all-purpose professional microphone designed by the true microphone experts at Audix to handle a wide variety of applications and survive the absolute torture of live sound gigs.
 An absolute dream mic for snare drum and guitar amps!

 - Live stage, studio

 Audix i5 Dynamic Microphone Features

 - All-purpose professional dynamic instrument mic for live sound or studio

 - Clear, accurate sound with wide frequency response

 - VLM Capsule for natural, accurate sound reproduction

 - Designed, assembled & tested in the USA